Data Science Coast To Coast

-In the first half of 2021, we will host five seminars, each featuring one faculty member and one postdoctoral fellow from two universities.
-Each speaker will give a 20-minute talk about ongoing projects and motivating issues, followed by 20 minutes of discussion with the audience.
-These seminars will be the launching point for follow-on research discussion meetings which will hopefully lead to fruitful collaborative research.
+In the first half of 2021, we hosted five seminars, each featuring one faculty member and one postdoctoral fellow from two universities.
+Each speaker provided a 20-minute talk about ongoing projects and motivating issues, followed by 20 minutes of discussion with the audience.
+These seminars will serve as the launching point for follow-on research discussion meetings which will hopefully lead to fruitful collaborative research.

 Rosemary Gillespie (Professor & Schlinger Chair in Systematic Entomology, University of California, Berkeley), Data Science to Measure the Natural World

 Data Integration Across Space and Time to Infer Biodiversity Dynamics